jmcollin78/versatile_thermostat/README.md

 # What's New?
 ![New](images/new-icon.png)

+## Release 8.6
+> 1. added `max_opening_degrees` parameter for `over_climate_valve` VTherms allowing to limit the maximum opening percentage of each valve to control hot water flow and optimize energy consumption or other use cases.

 ## Release 8.5
 > 1. added heating failure detection for VTherms using the TPI algorithm.
 This feature detects two types of anomalies:
 >    - **heating failure**: the radiator is heating strongly (high on_percent) but the temperature is not increasing,